Skip to main content

 With the Cerner Health Facts® dataset, we also have access to a massive repository of healthcare data.
 Recognizing that the depth and breadth of problems in healthcare that can be addressed far exceed the capacity of a single team, we additionally believe in providing data access and analytics expertise to support efforts by other research teams and groups who are interested in innovating healthcare and improving clinical care outcomes.

 To increase the diversity of our data and paint a more complete picture of healthcare, we also partner with government organizations, academic institutions and corporations.
-Some of the data we’ve analyzed include, but are not limited to, Oklahoma health data, national consumer health data, social media data and other publicly-available health-related datasets.
+Some of the data we’ve analyzed include, but are not limited to, Oklahoma health data, national consumer health data, social media data and other publicly available health-related datasets.

 To submit requests for partnerships or collaborations, check out our meet the team page.